zachpino/digidevf17/week10/readme.md

 *Perfected functionality* is much less important than demonstrated effort and exploration.

 Brief 1 - Search & Rescue Robot
-Select a manmade or natural catastrophe that would require robotic assistance.
-The choice of movement system should be tied to research and direct experimentation.
+Select a manmade or natural catastrophe that would require robotic assistance and an environment in which that catastrophe is likely to occur.
+For instance, an extreme blizzard would likely strike mountainous, rocky, regions.
+Once that choice is made, research the environment and design a robotic system capable of finding and/or rescuing life or other valuable materials.

+The choice of movement system should be tied to research into the catastophe.
+A rolling locomotory system would be a poor choice for

+Requirements
+- At least two sensors should be used to synthesize a computational awareness of the environment.
+-
+-

 Deliverables
+- Raspberry Pi-controlled robot demonstrating core functionality
-- Commented Python Code
+- Commented Python code with links to all included modules
-- Project Documentation Annotated Photgraphs as a
+- Project Documentation through a sequence of annotated photgraphs
 - Single Poster, 18"x24", of how the

-Brief 2 -
+Brief 2 - Biomimetic Experimentation
+-

 Brief 3 - Choose Your Own Adventure